Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ![Hexagonal Architecture Diagram](./assets/hex-diagram.drawio.png)

+## Background Story

+In Solutions Team, we always try to work with small services.
+Even in the relatively complex system such as `Haraj Bill` or `Chat Next`, we always break them down to much smaller services depending on the focus of their business usecases.

+The reason why we are doing it like this is because small service will have much less code rather than the big one.
+Less code means less complexity in maintaining it.
+So when the service requires bug fix or in need of new feature, it will be much easier to write the necessary changes for it.

+However since we will have a lot of small services, we need some kind of standard on how to write them.
+This is so everyone in the Solutions Team could easily understand them even if they never work with those services before.

+On top of that, we also need to automate the testing for our code.
+This is to ensure our changes (especially bug fix) is working as expected and it doesn't break another functionalities in the service.

+After studying several architectural patterns, we found out that `Hexagonal Architecture` is the most suitable for our workflow.

 ## Why Hexagonal Architecture?

-In Solutions Team we always try work with small services.
-Even in the relatively complex system such as `Haraj Bill` or `Chat Next`, we always break them down to much smaller services depending on the focus of their business usecase.

-The reason why we are doing this is because it is much easier for us to maintain smaller services rather than the big ones.
-So when the service require bug fix or need new feature, it is much easier to understand the code & do the changes to it because the code itself is relatively small.

-However since we have a lot of small services, we need some kind of standard on how to develop these services.
-This is so every Solutions Team members can easily maintaining them.

-On top of code maintainability, we also need to automate testing of our code.
-This is to ensure our changes is working as expected and it doesn't break another functionalities in the service.

-After studying several architectural patterns, we found out that `Hexagonal Architecture` is the most suitable for our workflow.

-Unlike its sibling `Clean Architecture` & `Onion Architecture` which focus on layers, `Hexagonal Architecture` focus on application business logic.
-This make it very easy to implement, especially in our existing workflow.
+Unlike its sibling architectures which focus on layers like `Clean Architecture` & `Onion Architecture`, `Hexagonal Architecture` focus on application business logic.
+This make it very easy to understand & implement because it has less formalities.

+On top of that, `Hexagonal Architecture` also provide a very good way to write automated tests for our code.
+This is because it clearly separate the business logic from its dependencies.
+So we can easily mock the dependencies when writing the tests.

+However unlike its sibling architectures, `Hexagonal Architecture` doesn't provide a clear way to structure our code.
+This is because `Hexagonal Architecture` is more like a concept rather than a strict architecture.
+This is why when we read online articles about implementation of `Hexagonal Architecture`, they usually come up with their own ways to implement it.

+This is also the reason why we suggest you to use this document as your primary reference when start learning about `Hexagonal Architecture` rather than searching for it online.
+Yeah, because everyone has their own ways to implement it including the Solutions Team.

-In the upcoming sections we will be discussing in-depth details of `Hexagonal Architecture`.
+In the upcoming sections we will be discussing the details of `Hexagonal Architecture` implementation in the Solutions Team.
+We will also be using `Hex Monscape` as example to make the explanation more relatable.

 ## What is Hexagonal Architecture?